parvez86/SentimentAnalysisAPI/README.md

             }
         }
       ```
-    - **Others**: See documentation, add appropriate database settings and install connector.
+    - **Others**: See documentation, add put appropriate database settings and install connector.
   - Check Migrations of the project via terminal: `python manage.py makemigrations`
   - Migrate the project from terminal: `python manage.py migrate`
   - Create admin user for admin panel from terminal: `python manage.py createsuperuser`.
 And enter the username, email and password.